 Known for our commitment to providing an education that emphasizes not just intellectual growth, but also ethical development, a degree from Duquesne prepares you to make solid contributions in your field and in your community.
-A Duquesne education helps you develop job skills, learn to think critically and come to better understand yourself and the world around you.
+A Duquesne education helps you to develop job skills, learn to think critically and come to better understand yourself and the world around you.

 Build a Solid Foundation